ColtonMcEwen/datagen/README.md

 python3 sitemapfilesplit.py -if ds1sitemap.xml
 ```

-*Note: Don't freak out if there are a bunch of `xml` files littered in the directory.
+*Caution: There will be multiple `xml` files littered in the directory.
 Once the process is finished, move them into the recently created directory `ds1sitemap` created for the `xml` files.*

 *Example:*
 ```